ICS Summer 2026

 Together with Baghdad and Constantinople, it was considered one of the three greatest cities in the world.
 In this city, where Seneca studied, there developed a stream of illustrious thinkers among them Averroes, the Arabian scholar, and Maimónides, the Jewish philosopher.
 In Córdoba, ICS students are taken on tour of the famous Mezquita, or Mosque, begun in the year 785 and extended through the 10th Century.
 It is the third largest in the world and is considered unparalleled for the beauty of its architecture and the vastness of its dimensions as well as the sumptuousness of its decoration.

 It is also one of the greatest historical landmarks of Spain.
 After the Mosque, students walk through the heart of the old city, the former Jewish quarters, with its labyrinth of winding streets, passing whitewashed houses and flowered patios to the Ancient Jewish Synagogue, one of the three ancient synagogues still in existence in Spain.
 This small Mudéjar-style synagogue, built in 1315, was one of 26 that once stood in the city.
 Fortunately, one can still appreciate segments of Hebraic inscriptions on the walls.
 The upper gallery where women were seated, and the niche where the Torah was kept are still intact.
 To complete the guided visit to medieval Córdoba, ICS students are taken to see the Alcázar de los Reyes Cristianos, or Christian palace-fortress.
-After touring the Alcázar and its splendid gardens, with its fountains, pools and wealth of flowers and shrubbery students are given the rest of the day free to explore this uniquely sublime city.
+After touring the city, the students are given the rest of the day free to explore this uniquely sublime city.

 Morocco